Maps of the Waters of Roaring River, Wilkes Co, NC

 (6/22/19: I'll update the grid lettering and change it to the zoomable version soon.)
 For a few years around 1902, the Stone Mountain Granite and Timber Company bought a large quantity of land in the northern part of the county.
 I don't know much about the circumstances of this buyout, but many landowners sold and moved to other parts of the county, further into the mountains, or westward to other states.
 This set of maps show the land that was accumulated by the SMG&T Co.
 In addition to what is shown here, there were 5 more deeds adding up to 777 acres.
 I haven't yet located where those are located on the map.

-As of June 2019, I'm still working to locate as many of these grants as I can.
+As of August 2019, I'm still working to locate as many of these grants as I can.
+I've put 1,100 out of the 1,300 Roaring River grants on the map.
 I appreciate any assistance from others who have additional information that will help with this project.
-This is a preliminary version of the map that I will update periodically.
-Initially, I'll fill in the grid when I feel like a section is mostly correct.
-If I still have a lot of work to do in an area, it's probably best to wait.

 Click on the grid location to open that section of the map in a separate window.
 Navigate around each section of the map using the mouse to pan (left click) and zoom (scroll wheel).